Wentong-Liu/safe-api/readme.md

 # Feature

-* Use Redis to store identity tokens.
+* Use Redis to cache identity tokens.

 * Use `timestamp` and `nonce` with configurable expire time to protect from *reply attack*.